 Following a meeting with local government stakeholders - including several county facilities managers, a strike-below amendment (essentially a new bill that would replace the current one) was prepared that incorporated a number of proposed changes that CCI suggested.
 The amendment exempts buildings on the historic register and buildings that are leased by a local government.
 It also removes the \$10,000 threshold for renovations and replaces it with language stating that bathrooms in existing buildings have to comply only if renovations actually change the footprint of the bathroom or include replacement or modification of plumbing installations.
 The amendment also phases in bathrooms that are not client-facing or open to the public.
-Finally, the amendment allows diaper changing stations to be in areas other than bathrooms, as long as these areas are cleaned with the same regularity as bathrooms.
+Finally, the amendment allows diaper changing stations to be in areas other than bathrooms as long as these areas are cleaned with the same regularity as bathrooms.

-The bill was heard in the House State Affairs Committee where it passed (with the strike-below amendment added) on an 8-3 vote.
-The bill is now awaiting a hearing in House Appropriations.
+The amended bill is now awaiting a hearing in House Appropriations.
 There are still a couple of remaining issues that CCI would like to see addressed or clarified in the legislation, but we are grateful for the sponsors' willingness to work with counties on their concerns.

-Sponsors: Reps.
-McCormick and Vigil, Sen. Jaquez Lewis
+Sponsors: Rep. McCormick & Rep. Vigil, and Sen. Jaquez Lewis